Tatoi Palace: Restoration and reopening

 In late 2019, the Greek culture ministry moved ahead with plans to finally restore the palace.
 After approximately a year of conservation work had been undertaken, the Greek government announced that the estate would become a mixed-use development after the completion of restoration.
 Plans are centered on the conversion of the main house into a museum of the royal family, as well as the construction of a new luxury hotel and spa.
 The 2021 forest fires were catastrophic for the estate: 42000 acre were burnt, with a fire breaking out in the Palace itself.
 While it was saved, two adjoining storage containers containing objects were destroyed.
 The area of the Royal Cemetery burned, but the Mausoleum and the Church of the Resurrection were saved.
 A number of estate buildings, including the Directorate building (which was being used to store furniture), the caretaker's house, the Telegraph Office and Sturm House, were lost.

-Following the death and funeral of Constantine II, it was announced by Lina Mendoni, the Minister of Culture and Sports, that the government intended to have Tatoi transformed into a museum by 2025.
-Points of interest are renovating the exterior and tidying up the royal gardens.
-The project comes following clean-up crews' efforts to clean Tatoi Palace and its surroundings for the burial of Constantine II.
-The forest started recovering by 2024 and plans were announced for the restoration of the palace gardens.
-The renovations are expected to be completed by late 2025.
+Following the death of Constantine II, it was announced by Lina Mendoni, the Minister of Culture and Sports, that the government intended to transform Tatoi into a museum by 2025.
+The exterior was to be renovated and the royal gardens tidied.
+The project followed efforts to clean the palace and its surroundings for the burial of Constantine II.
+The forest had started to recover by 2024 and plans were announced to restore the gardens.
+The renovations were expected to be completed by late 2025.